 Garry learned to manipulate the opponent’s ankles, legs, and joints from his legendary coach.
 He is also a rare person supporting Danaher until the last dying breath!

-Danaher Death Squad Broke Up In 2021
+Danaher Death Squad

 Unfortunately, 2021 was one of the darkest hours of Danaher’s era.
 The legendary coach’s team, “Danaher Death Squad,” ceased existing due to too much tension between the growing individual brands of members and the team brand.

-Danaher Was Born With Deformed Patellas, Which Made Him Vulnerable To Knee Injuries
+Danaher Was Born With Deformed Patellas, Which Made Him Vulnerable to Knee Injuries

 People with problems usually want to show their skills to the world.
 That was the case with John Danaher too.
 But unfortunately, the famous coach was born with patella issues, which led to more vulnerability to knee injuries.